-Coursework (Unit 2)
+NEA Assessment - Coursework and Practical exam (Unit 2)

 In this unit, students will gain knowledge of the needs of a range of customers in order to plan nutritional dishes to go on a menu.
 This culminates in a 9 hour assessed piece of work where students plan and prepare dishes according to a set brief.
-Students research the task, and propose dishes using their knowledge of menu planning, customers' needs, and nutrition and food safety (3 hours).
-After producing a detailed time plan (2 hours), students undertake a 4 hour practical, showcasing their skills.
+Students research the task, and propose dishes using their knowledge of menu planning, customers' needs, and nutrition and food safety.
+After producing a detailed time plan, students undertake a 3 hour practical, showcasing their skills.
 The coursework task is worth 60% of the overall grade.